 - The images may look blurry at times

-The machine ensures clean, crisp cuts and accurate, deep emboss.
+The Cuttlebug ensures clean, crisp cuts and accurate, deep emboss.
 Strong suction is a given.
 You may use it for the whole line of Cricut Cuttlebug embossing folders and cutting dies.
-It’s also compatible with many folders and dies, ensuring versatility.
+It’s also compatible with many other types of folders and dies, ensuring versatility.
 The machine usually comes with cutting pads, space, an instruction booklet, and a flower-embossing folder.

-- It’s compatible with many folders and dies
+- Compatible with many folders and dies

-- It’s portable and very easy to store
+- Portable and easy to store

 - It’s not electrical

 All in all, this is the best Cricut machine for crafters who like to work with their hands a lot and prefer a manual machine over an electrical one.
 Not to mention the fact that unlike more advanced models like the Cricut Maker, the Cuttlebug won’t break the bank.

 Do you like scrapbooking and paper crafts more than anything else?
 Then the Cricut 29-0001 Personal Electronic Cutting Machine is definitely the choice for you.
 The machine offers numerous possibilities when it comes to greeting cards, scrapbooks and all sorts of paper crafts.